Financial wellness tips to help improve your financial future

 Knowing when it makes sense to borrow is important.
 Whether you're going back to school, taking out home equity, buying a car or remodeling a room, you might need to take out a loan or get a credit card.
 Learn how your credit score and credit report have an impact on the availability and cost of a loan and determine how to fit loan payments into your budget.

 After getting a clear picture of how you spend your money each month, try to set a budget.
 Keep in mind: Each new financial goal will likely have an impact on your existing ones, which means revisiting old goals and reassessing your overall priorities.
 For instance, major life changes such as the birth of a child, a new job or saving for a new home may require you to adjust your spending goals.

 Prepare when buying a home

-Be educated on ways to save for a down payment and find out how to obtain financing.
+Learn about ways to save for a down payment and find out how to obtain financing.
 When you buy a home, it should cost no more than 2 to 2.5 times your household income, and your mortgage should be no more than 80% of the home's value.
-Having a firm grasp on the details of mortgage loans will help you make the best decision.
-Use a home buying checklist to help you prepare and avoid the risks of mortgage loan denial.
+Having a firm grasp on the details of mortgage loans can help you make the best decision.
+Consider using a home buying checklist to help you prepare and avoid the risks of mortgage loan denial.

 Make automated savings deposits a habit

 With all the other distractions in our daily lives, it can be easy to lose track of your intent to save.
 Try a savings strategy that automatically deposits a portion of your earnings into your retirement and emergency saving accounts so you're not spending time moving money between accounts.